About

 The Bras Basah wing

-Built in 1904, the Bras Basah Wing is re-established as Raffles Inc, housing 18 of the most commodious state rooms in the East.
-Raffles Hotel Singapore is the scene for Paradise Road, a US$20 million production starring Glenn Close and Jean Simmons, directed by Bruce Beresford.
+Built in 1904, the Bras Basah Wing of Raffles Hotel was re-established as Raffles Inc. Raffles Hotel was the scene for Paradise Road, a Hollywood production, starring Glenn Close and Jean Simmons.

 The Raffles empire 1997